 LTTE Destroyed Water Tower was a war monument located in Kilinochchi town, Sri Lanka.
 The tower was bombed and fallen down in 2009 by the Liberation Tigers of Tamil Eelam (LTTE), a militant group designated as a terrorist organization by 32 countries.

 Located on the A9 highway, Kilinochchi was the former administrative capital of the LTTE (Hyndman & Amarasingam, 2014).
 In December 2008, as the Sri Lankan armed forces launched heavy attacks on Kilinochchi, the LTTE decided to destroy the water tower before they fled the town (Hyndman & Amarasingam, 2014).
-Accordingly, the tower was destroyed by them on 2 January 2009 when government forces successfully took the control of Kilinochchi town.
+Accordingly, the tower was destroyed by them on 2 January 2009 when government forces successfully took control of Kilinochchi town.

 See also